EBIvariation/vcf-validator/README.md

 Binaries will be created in the `bin` subfolder.

-In order to run those binaries. you will need to set a `PATH` variable to locate the dll files in `lib/windows_specific` directory.
-Add that directory to `PATH` before running the software or tests.
+In order to run those binaries, you will need to add the `lib/windows_specific` directory to the `PATH`.
+This will allow the dll files inside that directory to be found.